ChennadeBrown/ChennadeBrown.github.io/_posts/2021-10-31-Project-Two.md

-Project 2 was a group project in which we analyzed the [online news popularity data set](https://archive.ics.uci.edu/ml/datasets/Online+News+Popularity) and created predictive models to predict the number of shares for each news
+Project Two was a group project in which we analyzed the [online news popularity data set](https://archive.ics.uci.edu/ml/datasets/Online+News+Popularity) and created predictive models to predict the number of shares for each news